Table of contents

 As always, difficulty ratings depend on your experience, physical fitness, pack weight, & weather conditions.
 There are many different trails to choose from in the Trinity Alps, but if you’re planning a multi-day trip into the high country, there’s no doubt you’ll encounter some strenuous ascents and descents along your route.
 For example, the climb from the Long Canyon Trailhead up to Summit Lake involves around 4,000 feet of elevation gain in the first 5 miles, which is no joke.

 Don’t expect to come off the couch and enjoy hiking the Trinity Alps.
 We highly recommend training before your trek.
-Put a weighted backpack on and do some day hikes.
+Put a weighted backpack on, and do some day hikes.
 Get your body ready; daily air squats and lunges will help build leg strength before your trek.
-Know your limitations, brush up on your skills, and dial in your lightweight gear.
+Know your limitations, brush up on your skills with CleverHiker’s video tutorials, and dial in your lightweight gear.
 Doing so will make for a safe and enjoyable adventure.

 Permits